TramontaG/CanvasGE/README.md

 ## Notes
 - Browser-only (DOM + Canvas + Web Audio).
-- Building requires a modern Node.js (TypeScript 5).
+- Tooling uses Bun (TypeScript 5).
 - If you use the decorator helpers, enable `experimentalDecorators: true` in your TS config.
 - `src/LamenEmpire` is a dogfooding game and is excluded from the published npm package.